An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Higher Dimensional Changes-in-Changes

-To that end, recall that in higher dimensions, gradients of convex functions are \emph{cyclically monotone} \citep[Theorem 24.8]{rockafellar1997convex}.
-A map $T: \mathbb{R}^d\to\mathbb{R}^d$ is cyclically monotone if for any positive integer $m$ and any cycle $u_1, \ldots, u_m, u_{m+1}=u_1$ in its domain, it holds It is not hard to check that when $m=2$, Equation~\eqref{eq:CM} reduces to the classical multivariate notion of monotonicity
+When $\sd$ is an optimal transport map, Theorem \ref{thm:brenier} implies $\sd$ is the gradient of a convex function.
+Recall that in higher dimensions, gradients of convex functions from $\mathbb{R}^d\to\mathbb{R}$ are \emph{cyclically monotone} \citep[Theorem 24.8]{rockafellar1997convex}.
+A map $T: \mathbb{R}^d\to\mathbb{R}^d$ is cyclically monotone if for any positive integer $m$ and any cycle $u_1, \ldots, u_m, u_{m+1} \equiv u_1$ in its domain, it holds

+Therefore, the natural trend map is identifiable when it is cyclically monotone.
+For $m=2$, Equation~\eqref{eq:CM} reduces to the simple notion of multivariate monotonicity defined as

+Furthermore, in the univariate case these two definitions are equivalent; in the CiC model this implies that the monotone map $h_1 \circ h_0^{-1}$ is also cyclically monotone, which explains why the assumption of monotonicity of the functions $h$ in the unobservable is sufficient.

+In the context of our latent model, the monotonicity assumption on the production functions for the CiC estimator implies that larger values of the unobservable latent variable correspond to strictly larger potential outcomes.
+This is a common assumption in economic models \citep{matzkin2003nonparametric, chernozhukov2005iv, imbens2007nonadditive}, but can be restrictive in some settings.
+For instance, consider a classroom experiment where the treatment variable is class size and the outcomes of interest are standardized test scores before the intervention and 5 years after.
+Monotone production functions imply that individuals with higher unobserved ability $U$ will receive strictly higher test scores.
+Specifically, the assumption of being able to rank individuals in terms of one univariate unobservable $U$ is a strong restriction.

+A careful inspection of the data generating process reveals that monotone assumptions on the production functions allow the latent variable to be entirely abstracted away.
+This actually follows from the weaker notion of comonotonicity such that $h_0,h_1:\R^d \to \R^d$ are comonotone if $\langle h_0(x)-h_0(y),h_1(x)-h_1(y)\rangle\geq 0$ for all $x,y \in \R^d$.
+Note that with an identity production function comonotonicity reduces to classical monotonicity.
+To get a sense of the strength of this relaxation, consider univariate differentiable functions.
+In this case comonotonicity implies locally that their derivatives $h_0'\cdot h_1'\ge 0$ have the same sign and furthermore imposes additional global constraints.
+As a concrete example, if $h_0$ is a polynomial production function and $h_1$ its pointwise scaling by some $\gamma > 0$, then this pair of functions is comonotone because they have the same sign between all zeros and hence the same signed difference between any pair of points.
+This example emphasizes that $h_0$ and $h_1$ need not be individually monotone themselves.

-This notion leads to a natural extension of the co-monotone assumption~\eqref{eq:co-monotone} which drives identifiability in the one-dimensional case.
-Two production functions $h_0$ and $h_1$ are said to be cyclically co-monotone if for any positive integer $m$ and any cycle $u_1, \ldots, u_m, u_{m+1}=u_1$ in their common domain, it holds
+We have now seen that that the monotone production functions assumption in \citet{athey2006identification} implies that the natural trend is cyclically monotone, which enables identification of the counterfactual.
+Furthermore, the production functions are comonotone, which allows the model to include general latent space distributions.
+However, these two functional assumptions only collapse to monotonicity in the scalar case.
+To extend their model to higher dimensions, we propose an assumption of cyclically comonotone production functions which achieves both these desired properties. \begin{definition}Two production functions $h_0$ and $h_1$ are \emph{cyclically comonotone} if for any positive integer $m$ and any cycle $u_1, \ldots, u_m, u_{m+1}=u_1$ in their common domain, it holds